Ernest Bai Koroma: Career in the insurance industry

 Koroma joined the Sierra Leone National Insurance Company in 1978.
 In 1985, he joined the Reliance Insurance Trust Corporation (Ritcorp), and in 1988, he became managing director of Ritcorp, remaining in that position for 14 years.

 Marriage and family

 A longtime member of the Wesleyan Church of Sierra Leone, Koroma married Sia Nyama Koroma, the daughter of attorney and politician Abu Aiah Koroma.
 He served as former Attorney General of Sierra Leone, and also held several other government ministry positions under presidents Joseph Saidu Momoh and Ahmad Tejan Kabbah.
-An ethnic Kono from Kono District, Sia Koroma is a biochemist, holding Bachelor of Science with Honours in Chemistry and a Masters in Biochemistry.
+An ethnic Kono from Kono District, Sia Koroma is a biochemist, holding Bachelor of Science with Honours in Chemistry and a master's in biochemistry.
 She is also a psychiatric nurse trained and qualified in Great Britain.

 Koroma and his wife Sia Koroma were married on October 18, 1986, at the King Memorial UMC Church in Freetown.
-Together they have two adult daughters: Alice (named after Koroma's mother) and Dankay (named after his wife's mother).
-Daughter Alice Koroma is a lawyer, having graduated in 2010 from the University of East Anglia in Norwich, England.
+Together they have 3 adult daughters: Alice (named after Koroma's mother) and Dankay (named after his wife's mother) and Mary Koroma and one son, Yunis koroma.
+Alice Koroma is a lawyer, having graduated from the University of East Anglia in 2010.